How to Repair Damaged Hair Naturally

 Best oils:

-How to use: Warm slightly, apply mid-length to ends, leave 1 hour or overnight.
+How to use: Warm slightly, apply from mid-length to ends, and leave for 1 hour or overnight.
+Rinse gently and let your hair rest. ๐ธ

 Ingredients: